wigy/chronicles_of_grunt/README.md

 * Test for `libs` task.
 * Test for `dist` task.
 * Show *Not Yet Done* section from `README.md` with `todo`.
+* Pre-defined libraries can now have 'needs' attributes, which inserts listed libs before itself to the resolved file list.

 ### Not Yet Done